Fawazabdganiyu/movie-recommendation-app/README.md

 - TypeScript for type safety
 - Tailwind CSS for styling
 - Axios for API calls
-- Next.js built-in state management
+- Zustand for state management

 ### Backend